Sooranad Ravi

 Sooranad Ravi (1943 February 7 - 2018 October 24) is a Malayalam language children's literature writer and translator from Kerala, India.
 He has authored over a hundred works in Malayalam literature, including short stories, poems and translations.

 Biography

-He was born on February 7, 1943, at Sooranad, Kollam district to Ichakkattu Idayileveettil Paramupillai and Bhavaniamma.
+He was born on 7 February 1943, at Sooranad, Travancore to Ichakkattu Idayileveettil Paramupillai and Bhavaniamma.
 He was a teacher at Mannady High School and retired in 1998.
 He was a follower of Kerala renaissance leader Chattampi Swamikal.
 His works, which include short poems and stories for children, have been a regular feature in children's magazines.